 • Bring variation in the menu such as addition of sushi-on-the-go, udon, robatayaki.

-• Intro of attractive schemes for old people and females.
+• Introduction of attractive schemes for old people and females.

-• Intro of complimentary card of subscription to provide bundle of special deal to its devoted consumers.
+• Introduction of complimentary card of membership to use plan of special deal to its devoted customers.

-Building of local center for training particularly to train regional personnel.
+Structure of regional center for training particularly to train local personnel.